 I’ve been trying SUSE as my main distribution and that’s something that hasn’t happened in my life since 1996.
 Even worse, this distro impressed me, a hardcore Debian nerd, quite a lot.

-But why go distro hopping at all?
-Because Canonical very boldly decided to drop support for using 32-bit executables (and libraries) in Ubuntu starting as early as October 2019.
+The reason for distro-hopping is Canonical’s bold decision to drop support for using 32-bit executables (and libraries) in Ubuntu starting as early as October 2019.
 That means that potentially thousands of games will no longer work, and it prompted Valve to drop support for Ubuntu in Steam.
 Valve is arguably the most important contributor to Linux gaming, so this is a big deal and a good enough reason to look at distros other than Ubuntu.

 Why not go back to Debian?